khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 General content and style considerations for charts include:
 *   If there is more than one series being displayed, add a legend.
 *   In legends, the text after the series name is optional.
 It allows for the possibility of complementing the series legend with additional useful calculations (total, etc).
-*   Use category labels as necessary to clarify the content being shown (with units in parentheses, if required).
+*   Use chart titles, category and value labels as necessary to clarify the content being shown (with units in parentheses, if required).
 Note that units aren't always necessary, for example, in the case of counts.
-*   The default color order for charts with multiple categories is blue, green, orange, then purple (see spec measure details for further information).
+*   The default color order for charts with multiple series is blue, green, orange, then purple (see spec measure details for further information).
 However, if you have charts that feature positive and negative values, feel free to utilize a green/red version of the chart to make the data gains (greens) and losses (reds) more immediately apparent.
 This variation of a column chart is usually known as a waterfall chart.
-*   When hovering, detailed information on the data point is shown in a popover.
+*   When hovering, detailed information on the data point is shown in a [popover] (/components/popovers).

 ## Types